section-engineering-education/engineering-education/content/articles/linear and binary search in java/index.md

 More so, the time complexity of this algorithm shall be `O(N)`.
 The time complexity is said to be the time it takes the loop to run in exact length of the array.

 Fundamentally, the space complexity of the linear search algorithms in most cases is always `O(1)`.
-That is constant of one because the loop will run one time and no other memory space is consumed.
+That is, constant of one because the loop will run one time and no other memory space is consumed.

 Note that there is no other loop of array embedded in the given array for the linear search algorithms.